ouchitaikoproject/OuchiTaikoProject/README.md

 ### **<u>A1.
 Mount the XIAO RP2040 to a blank circuit board</u>**

-You will be soldering multiple components to the same pins, leaving ample space and utilization of the shared rows will help.
+You will be soldering multiple components to the same pins.
+Leave plenty of space and utilized shared/common rows when available.

 <div align="center">
 <img src="images/Pictures/100000000000080000000600006BD9A8.jpg" width="350px" style="display: block; margin: 0 auto;">